amd-shiraz/the_pebble/docs/aws/cloudfront/cloudfront.md

 # CloudFront Internal-Only Access (Option 1: Signed URLs / Signed Cookies) — Manual AWS Console Runbook
+(We will move to terraform later)

 **Goal:** Make CloudFront content *cryptographically private* so that **only requests with valid CloudFront signatures** can download artifacts.
 **best way is to use WAF.
 No IP allowlists. however we dont know yet what the WAF cldr list of IPs is -- this is work in progress to find that info**